 Procedure.
 All data were acquired and recorded during routine skin integrity consultation.
 The skin integrity consults occurred in response to a call from nursing staff when there was concern about a patient’s skin condition.
 PRIDAS were found incidental to the initial assessment.
 It was not common practice for the nurses to request a skin integrity consult regarding discolored areas that had not advanced to an obvious, demarcated DTI.
 The PI maintained a handwritten log of potential patient records for study follow-up/study inclusion during daily consultations.
 The PI abstracted the data and forwarded the data to the statistician to be entered into a database in the STATA 8.2 program (StataCorp, College Station, TX) for accumulation and analysis at the end of the study.

-The following PRIDAS variables were abstracted from the patient records: size, site, and color; skin temperatures of PRIDAS center and normal adjacent skin (5 cm to 10 cm from the margin of the PRIDAS); PRIDAS capillary refill status (positive = 3 seconds or no blanching at all with fingertip pressure, in accordance with relevant NPUAP guidelines;36 and presence/absence of demarcation.
+The following PRIDAS variables were abstracted from the patient records: size, site, and color; skin temperatures of PRIDAS center and normal adjacent skin (5 cm to 10 cm from the margin of the PRIDAS); PRIDAS capillary refill status (positive = <3-second color change from pale/blanched to pink or baseline color when fingertip pressure is applied; negative = blanched status persisting >3 seconds or no blanching at all with fingertip pressure, in accordance with relevant NPUAP guidelines;36 and presence/absence of demarcation.
 Demographic data abstracted included reason for admission; patient age; skin color; gender; number of comorbidities; core body and ambient room temperatures; number and stage of other, nonstudy pressure ulcers; Braden Risk Score at time of assessment; patient’s restraint status; presence of mechanical ventilation; body mass index (BMI); and serum albumin at the time of consult.
 At follow-up 7 to 14 days after the initial assessment, the following data points were abstracted: the presence/absence of demarcation, color of the study PRIDAS, and presence or absence of necrosis.
 Skin temperatures were not measured during the follow-up assessment.
 The demographic and PRIDAS appearance data collection tool were investigator-designed.
 Members of the research committee assisted in refining the tools, which were then piloted by the PI to test for ease of use.
 The PI performed skin and temperature assessments and recorded the findings as part of the skin consult, which is a permanent part of the patient’s medical record.

 Skin temperature measurement.
 A commercial, handheld infrared thermographic device was used (the Flir i7, Flir Systems, Boston, MA), originally selected for its clinical utility in the PI’s practice and based on the manufacturer’s reports of reliability and validity (available at: www.professionalequipment.com).
 This device was purchased from Professional Equipment online.
 It is calibrated by the manufacturer (Flir) before shipping and automatically recalibrates itself approximately every 75 seconds while in operation.

-Skin and ambient room temperatures were obtained with the noncontact, noninvasive Flir i7 infrared camera/thermometer, which has a temperature sensitivity of 37 A major advantage of using the Flir i7 over conventional infrared thermometers to measure temperatures of PRIDAS and normal skin is the ability to set the temperature range to allow variable sensitivity.
+Skin and ambient room temperatures were obtained with the noncontact, noninvasive Flir i7 infrared camera/thermometer, which has a temperature sensitivity of <0.1˚ C at a distance of 2 feet and an adjustable emission factor that can be set to the exact emissivity of skin.
+The physical property of emissivity, or normal heat radiation properties of solid surfaces, determines accuracy of the infrared temperature measurement.
+A perfect emissivity value is 1.0.
+Because the emissivity of skin (.97) so closely approximates the perfect emissivity, thermography is an excellent tool for the assessment of skin perfusion.37 A major advantage of using the Flir i7 over conventional infrared thermometers to measure temperatures of PRIDAS and normal skin is the ability to set the temperature range to allow variable sensitivity.
 The PI set the range at 26.8˚ C to 37.8˚ C to detect very small differences in temperature.
 The sensitivity of this device allows detection of the actual temperature margins of the PRIDAS, whereas the human eye is only equipped to see the discolored margins of the PRIDAS.
 The device was used in accordance with the manufacturer’s directions (www.professionalequipment.com) (see Figures 1 through 4).

 The total number of patients in the study was 85.
 All records meeting inclusion criteria were included; there was no attrition.
 Ten additional records over the original plan of 75 participants were collected when the proportion of warm-to-cool PRIDAS did not occur at the rate predicted during study planning (see Discussion).